rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 cd rust
 ```

-## Create a `config.toml`

-To start, run `./x.py setup`.
-This will do some initialization and create a
-`config.toml` for you with reasonable defaults.

-Alternatively, you can write `config.toml` by hand.
-See `config.toml.example`
-for all the available settings and explanations of them.
-See `src/bootstrap/defaults` for common settings to change.

-If you have already built `rustc` and you change settings related to LLVM, then you may have to
-execute `rm -rf build` for subsequent configuration changes to take effect.
-Note that `./x.py
-clean` will not cause a rebuild of LLVM.

 ## What is `x.py`?

 `x.py` is the build tool for the `rust` repository.
 It can build docs, run tests, and compile the